Antichiral states in twisted graphene multilayers: Antichiral states in twisted bilayer graphene

 On the bright side, by exploiting twist engineering, we have dramatically reduced the magnetic field required to merge the Dirac points in twisted graphene bilayers.
-Nevertheless, the field strength required is still too large for a feasible realization of anti-chiral states in twisted bilayer graphene at angles above 1 degree.
-A simple recipe to bring down the required fields is to increase the flux associated to a certain rotation angle, or to decrease the interlayer hopping to conserve the Dirac cones at smaller rotation angles.
-Luckily, both schemes can be achieved by including a thin hBN insulating layer between the twisted graphene layers, where the effective hopping between the layers in the resulting graphene/hBN/graphene heterostructures can be tuned between 2--70 meV when inserting 3--1 hBN layers.\cite{Valsaraj2016} In particular, taking two layers of hBN as spacers brings the effective interlayer hopping $t_\perp$ to 20 meV,\cite{Valsaraj2016} while preserving the original Dirac cones spectra up to rotation angles of 0.1 degrees.\cite{PhysRevLett.99.256802,PhysRevB.82.121407,Bistritzer2011} Furthermore, the inclusion of two hBN layers increases the interlayer distance by a factor of 3 approximately.\cite{Valsaraj2016} Taking this into account, we obtain that a twisted heterostructure graphene/(hBN)$_2$/graphene would show anti-chiral states for an angle of 0.2 degrees rotation and a magnetic field of 8 T, which is an experimentally achievable regime.
-This demonstrates that anti-chiral states can be realistically engineered in twisted graphene/hBN superlattices, opening up a feasible solid state platform for anti-chiral physics.
+Nevertheless, the field strength required is still too large for a feasible realization of antichiral states in twisted bilayer graphene at angles above 1$^{\circ}$.
+A simple recipe to bring down the required fields is to increase the flux associated to a certain rotation angle or to decrease the interlayer hopping to conserve the Dirac cones at smaller rotation angles.
+Luckily, both schemes can be achieved by including a thin hBN insulating layer between the twisted graphene layers, where the effective hopping between the layers in the resulting graphene/hBN/graphene heterostructures can be tuned between 2 to 70 meV when inserting three to one hBN layers.\cite{Valsaraj2016} In particular, taking two layers of hBN as spacers brings the effective interlayer hopping $t_\perp$ to 20 meV,\cite{Valsaraj2016} while preserving the original Dirac-cone spectra up to rotation angles of 0.1$^{\circ}$~\cite{PhysRevLett.99.256802,PhysRevB.82.121407,Bistritzer2011} (see Appendix~\ref{ap:1}).
+Furthermore, the inclusion of two hBN layers increases the interlayer distance by approximately a factor of 3~\cite{Valsaraj2016}.
+Taking this into account, we obtain that a twisted heterostructure graphene/(hBN)$_2$/graphene would show antichiral states for a rotation angle of 0.2$^{\circ}$ and a magnetic field of 8 T, which is an experimentally achievable regime.
+This demonstrates that antichiral states can be realistically engineered in twisted graphene-hBN superlattices, opening up a feasible solid-state platform for antichiral physics.